 When the service is not available patients will still be able to access self-help content, but they will not be able to start a consultation questionnaire (unless you have decided they can access a clinical review).
 If you would like to implement these changes, we recommend that you let your patients know the reason why they may not be able to access eConsult at all hours.

 Set consultation limits (capping)

 You can also choose to exclude Long Term Condition/clinical review templates and responses from patients from the cap and demand management as a whole

 With capping, we are trying to limit the chance of your practice receiving eConsults above your desired limit.
-To do this, we stop patients from starting a consultation when 90% of your cap number is reached.
+To do this, we stop patients from starting a consultation when the number of consultations started (not submitted) meets the cap.

 Register to get this for your practice

 The demand management features are optional but need approval from your commissioning body for practices that wish to use them.

 If you have any questions about this or want to request the demand management features for your practice, email email@example.com or get in touch with us using the live chat option in the lower right-hand corner of our help centre.